-To date, the Commission has issued the form for making a report and is preparing a detailed policy and procedures manual.
+To date, the Commission has issued the form for making a report and a procedures memorandum.
+These can be found on the Commission's website (www.anticorruptioncommission.ky).

 Section Two - Breaches of the Law

 2.1 General Overview

 The Commission receives reports of alleged breaches under the Law through direct communication to the Commission; requests for mutual assistance from overseas; and those reported to other law enforcement agencies.
 In each case, the allegation is fully recorded and a decision taken as to what, if any, further investigation or action is appropriate.
 Each allegation is assessed on its own merits.
 No prosecution is undertaken without the express authority of the Director of Public Prosecutions in accordance with the Law.